jws85/calc-currency/README.markdown

-Out of the box, calc-currency will download exchange rates from an [XML file provided by the European Common Bank relating about 30 common units to the Euro](https://www.ecb.europa.eu/stats/eurofxref/eurofxref-daily.xml).
+Out of the box, calc-currency will download exchange rates from an [XML file provided by the European Common Bank relating about 30 common currencies to the Euro](https://www.ecb.europa.eu/stats/eurofxref/eurofxref-daily.xml).
 You may take a look at that XML file and see if those are sufficient for your needs.
 If they aren't, you can use [Open Exchange Rates](https://openexchangerates.org/) as a backend